 2. Complex business processes that require coordination and coordination across multiple business units, sections, functional sections or working groups.

-3. Processes with measurable critical functions that directly improve the critical performance measure.
+3. Business processes with measurable critical tasks that directly improve the critical performance measure.

 4. Business operations that require one or more old applications to complete.

 5. Business operations with exceptions handled manually and/or require quick shifts.

 Always remember that managing business operations is not a one-time process, it's an ongoing function that involves evaluating and improving processes, and as a result, you can make significant process improvements, improve efficiency and effectiveness, and find easier ways for team members to achieve their goals faster and less efficiently.

 1. <<All Enterprises Want to Know about Business Process Management>>, enterprisetalk